 Getting divorced means that all the standard practices must be revisited if you are to keep the lines of communication open.
 Successful communication helps stabilize things in the two-household family your toddler must negotiate.
 Co-parenting requires a greater degree of formal communication because you won’t have impromptu opportunities to discuss the daily issues your toddler is experiencing.
 Consider these parenting strategies.

 Most divorces have a court order in place that defines visitation.
 But that doesn’t resolve the full breadth of co-parenting issues.
 Be open to making reasonable changes and expanding the noncustodial parent’s access when appropriate.
 Of course, agreements should be based on sound reasons and never be spiteful.
 Consider exchanging all pertinent information such as cell phone numbers, email, medical contacts, babysitters, daycare and other things that simplify pickups and drop-offs.

 Many parents disagree about how children should be punished for poor behavior.
 One parent tends to be stricter and the other more nurturing.
 Both are reasonable aspects of parent-child relationships.
 But parenting separately may run more smoothly if you agree on the penalties for certain infractions.
 Consistency matters.

 The rule should be to introduce new love interests very slowly, if at all.
 Only serious long-term, relationships make sense.
 Short-term dating interactions can make a child feel like the home is a revolving door.
 Tread lightly and seek the advice of a family professional before moving forward.

 Divorce Attorney David Pedrazas in Salt Lake City, Utah

 At the Law Offices of David Pedrazas, we understand that divorce affects the entire family.
 It’s important to account for the emotional stresses of minor children and we hope this discussion proved helpful.
-If you are considering divorce, contact David Pedrazas to schedule a free consultation.
+If you are considering divorce, contact David Pedrazas to schedule a Legal Case Review.
 Give us call at 801-263-7078 today.